 ARE YOU INTERESTED IN VISITING THE NEXT CBT SARY MOGOL NOMADIC GAMES AT LAKE TULPAR-KUL?

-The Sary Mogul branch of CBT sponsor the games, along with Visit Alay.
-CBT operate a yurt camp at Lake Tulpar-Kul throughout the season.
-However, during the Horse Games they extend the services offered and host a special yurt camp, providing information about the games and traditional musical entertainment.
+The Sary Mogul branch of CBT sponsors the games, along with Visit Alay.
+CBT operates a yurt camp at Lake Tulpar-Kul throughout the season.
+However, during the Horse Games, they extend the services offered and host a special yurt camp, providing information about the games and traditional musical entertainment.

 How to Get There

 Like us, many tourists at the games had included a stop at Tulpar Kul as part of a longer trip on the Pamir Highway, and therefore were travelling with a vehicle and driver.
 However, for those attending the games as a side trip from Osh, CBT also offered shared transport.